Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Topological superconducting phase

 The interplay among these couplings leads to distinct patterns of Majorana dimerization, which in turn give rise to both zero- and finite-energy edge states.
 The ladder structure can be viewed as comprising four coupled Su–Schrieffer–Heeger (SSH)–type chains: the upper leg, the lower leg, and two zigzag chains formed by the $f_{j,1}$ and $f_{j,2}$ Majorana operators, respectively.
 In the absence of diagonal couplings, corresponding to vanishing or small pairing imbalance, one of the two legs can realize a nontrivial SSH phase for small $\mu$, depending on the sign of $\Delta$.
 For example, when $\Delta>0$, the upper leg is topologically nontrivial while the lower leg remains trivial, leaving the Majorana fermions $f_{1,1}$ and $f_{N,2}$ unpaired at the two ends of the system and giving rise to Majorana zero modes.
 As the pairing imbalance increases, particularly when $|\gamma_2|>|\gamma_1|$, both zigzag SSH chains become topologically nontrivial.
 In this regime, the Majorana modes $f_{1,1}$ and $f_{1,2}$ remain unpaired at the left end, while $f_{N,1}$ and $f_{N,2}$ remain unpaired at the right end.
 The finite inter-leg coupling $\mu$ hybridizes these edge Majorana modes locally, lifting their energies away from zero and generating finite-energy Majorana edge states.
 Therefore, this Majorana ladder picture provides an intuitive and unified explanation for the coexistence of Majorana zero modes and finite-energy edge modes observed in our system.

 The finite-energy edge modes are not topologically protected in the same sense as the Majorana zero modes, and their eigenenergies vary continuously with the chemical potential and the pairing imbalance, as shown in Figs.~\ref{fig5}(a) and \ref{fig5}(c).
 In particular, the approximately linear dependence of these edge-mode energies on $\mu$ can be understood using the approach developed in Ref.~\cite{Zhang2025JPCM}.
+From the Majorana fermion ladder model shown in Fig.~\ref{fig6}, we can see that the finite-energy edge modes originate from the staggered diagonal pairing between the Majorana fermions and the coupling between the two legs, which are determined by the chemical potential and the staggered imbalance in the pairing terms.
+So, if the staggered imbalances are removed, there will be no finite-energy edge modes in the system.
+However, the Majorana zero modes reside in the energy gap and exist in a wide range of system parameters, which are robust to perturbations.
 Notably, in the present non-Hermitian system, Majorana zero modes and finite-energy edge modes can coexist within the same parameter regime.
 This behavior contrasts with the Hermitian Kitaev chain with staggered superconducting pairing studied in Ref.~\cite{Zhang2025JPCM}, where zero-energy and finite-energy edge modes appear in distinct regions of parameter space.